Review your Oregon estate plan

 - The original account owner’s surviving spouse.
 A trustee-to-trustee IRA transfer confers ownership to your spouse.

 - Minor children of the original account owner.
-Estate planning also needs to take into account once minor children reach majority age, however, as then the 10-year depletion rules go into effect.
+Estate planning also needs to take into account once minor children reach majority age.
+Then the 10-year depletion rules go into effect.

 - Chronically ill beneficiaries.
 Any individual who has been certified by a licensed health care practitioner as: (i) being unable to perform (without substantial assistance from another individual) at least 2 activities of daily living for a period of at least 90 days due to a loss of functional capacity, (ii) having a level of disability similar (as determined under regulations prescribed by the Secretary (in consultation with the Secretary of Health and Human Services) to the level of disability described in clause (i), or (iii) requiring substantial supervision to protect such individual from threats to health and safety due to severe cognitive impairment.

-- Beneficiaries up to 10 years younger than the original account owner, such as a sibling or a domestic partner you are not married to.
+- Beneficiaries up to 10 years younger than the original account owner, such as a sibling or a domestic partner (not a spouse).

 Only beneficiaries fitting the descriptions above are eligible to be EDBs.
 For example, EDBs do not include grandchildren, a sibling 11 years younger, or your best friend.
 Any non-EDB beneficiary must take distributions of all funds in the inherited IRA by Dec.
 31 of the tenth year after the year of death.